 Unilateral Transfer means the one-way transfer of an item from one person to another.
 Such one-way transfers are without any expectations of anything in return.
 However, this term is commonly used when talking about the Balance of Payment (BOP).
-Rather we can say that it is an important component of the Balance of Payment.
-And primarily the part of Current Account.
+Instead, we can say that it is an important component of the Balance of Payment.
+And primarily the part of the Current Account.

 We can say that in the case of such transfers, the sender does not get anything in return.
 That is why these are called one-way transfers.
-One must not confuse these transfers with a bilateral transfer.
+One must not confuse these transfers with a bilateral transfers.
 In a bilateral transfer, both parties get monetary items in return.

 Unilateral Transfer – What it Includes?

-Unilateral Transfers includes the following items:
+Unilateral Transfers include the following items:

 - Payments or remittances from immigrants to their home country.